How to Plan a City Walking Tour

 Research before you go:

-There are some cities that have so many things to see and places to explore that you can miss things if you don’t plan it out.
+Some cities have so many things to see and places to explore that you can miss things if you don’t plan it out.
 Do some research and make a list of the things you don’t want to miss.
 Are there places you just have to see?
 How long will you have to explore the city?
 Will you tour the landmarks or just see them along the route?

 Map it out: